-Shareholders may, in principle, request the redemption of their shares from the Management Company in accordance with the share redemption details set out above.
-However, the Management Company may temporarily suspend the redemption of shares under extraordinary circumstances and buy back the shares at a later point at the price valid at that time (see Article 13 of the Articles of Association entitled "Suspension of calculation of net asset value per share" and Article 16 of the Articles of Association entitled "Redemption and exchange of shares").
+Shareholders may, in principle, request the redemption of their shares from the Management Company in accordance with the redemption details set out below.
+However, the Management Company may temporarily suspend the redemption of shares under extraordinary circumstances and buy back the shares at a later point at the price valid at that time (see also Article 13 of the Articles of Association entitled "Suspension of calculation of net asset value per share" and Article 16 of the Articles of Association entitled "Redemption and exchange of shares").
 This price may be lower than the price before the suspension of redemption.

-The Management Company may also be forced to suspend the redemption of units, particularly if one or more sub-funds whose units/shares were acquired for a sub-fund suspend(s) the redemption of their units/shares, and such units make up a significant proportion of the net sub-fund assets.
-This is in particular the case when, in the case of a master-feeder structure, the corresponding master UCITS suspends the redemption of shares/units.
-In this case, the Management Company is entitled, under Article 79(3) of the Law of 17 December 2010, to suspend unit certificate trading for the feeder UCITS during the same period.
+The Management Company may also be forced to suspend the redemption of units, particularly if one or more funds whose units were acquired for a sub-fund suspend(s) the redemption of their units, and such units make up a significant proportion of the net sub-fund assets.